twitham1/kjv-bible-lyric-files/README.md

 * Proverbs 1-31 stay on Disc 20 but move to Track 61-91

 This way everything is in order and in 66 Discs matching 66 books, with the above exceptions in only 2 books.
-Psalms chapters on Disc 20 are 90 more than their track number while Proverbs are 60 less.
+Psalms on Disc 20 are 90 more than their track number while Proverbs are 60 less.

 # HOW TO [RE]GENERATE .lrc files for .mp3 files